notum-cz/strapi-plugin-content-versioning/README.md

    - `npm install patch-package` or `yarn add patch-package`
 2. Create folder `patches` in root of your project
 3. Add file `@strapi+plugin-sentry+4.0.0.patch` with content below
+4. You will need the @strapi/plugin-sentry installed for the patcher to work.
+5. Add the line `"postinstall": "patch-package",` to the scripts section of the `package.json`

 ```
 diff --git a/node_modules/@strapi/admin/admin/src/content-manager/components/CollectionTypeFormWrapper/index.js b/node_modules/@strapi/admin/admin/src/content-manager/components/CollectionTypeFormWrapper/index.js